 - For more brewing advice, check my earlier french press article.

-- Choose a pour-over brewer if you want to bring out the subtleties of lighter roasted coffees and don’t mind a little effort.
+- Choose a pour-over brewer if you want to bring out the subtleties of lighter roasted coffees and don’t mind extra effort.

 - For more, check out my detailed article about pour over coffee.